warrenwu123/computer_space/README.md

 ### Step 2: Creating access key
 then, i clicked `create access key` to create access key

-First, we need to choose use case.
-As we would like to use this access key to access AWS in the command interface, so we choose CLI as use case.
+First, we need to choose a use case.
+As we would like to use this access key to access AWS in the command interface, I chose "Command Line Interface (CLI)" as the use case.
+This option is selected because it optimizes the key for CLI usage, ensuring compatibility with tools like awscli.
 ### output:
 <img width="865" height="427" alt="image" src="https://github.com/user-attachments/assets/57de8538-dae1-4eb7-97ce-689783902224" />